 As we have previously discussed, each state pays a different rate for nurse health coaches.
 So, let’s now take a look at the highest paying states for Nurse Health Coaches.
 California pays the highest rates for nurse health coaches.
-In this state, you will earn an average annual salary of $94,750.
+In this state, you will earn an average annual salary of $97,610.
 Hawaii is another state that pays its nurse health coaches fairly well.
-Here you will be making an average annual salary of $82,390.
-Massachusetts, Oregon, Alaska, Washington, New York, and Nevada will all have you earning an average yearly salary in the $70,000 range.
-New Jersey and Connecticut will have you earning a salary in the mid to high $60,000 range.
+Here you will be making an average annual salary of $82,880.
+Massachusetts, Oregon, Alaska, Washington, New York, New Jersey and Nevada will all have you earning an average yearly salary in the $70,000 range.
+Connecticut will have you earning a salary in the mid to high $60,000 range.

 What Are The 10 Highest Paying Metros For Nurse Health Coaches?

 The highest paying metros for Nurse Health coaches are in the state of California.
 This makes sense since California is the highest-paid state overall for nurse health coaches.
-The highest paying metro in California for nurse health coaches is San Francisco-Oakland-Hayward, CA. In this metro, you will be earning $117,260 a year.
-Redding, CA, is the lowest paying metro for nurse health coaches.
-In Redding, CA, you will earn $87,920 a year.
+The highest paying metro in California for nurse health coaches is San Francisco-Oakland-Hayward, CA. In this metro, you will be earning $120,610 a year.
+Chico, CA, is the lowest paying metro for nurse health coaches.
+In Chico, CA, you will earn $92,540 a year.